 How to resolve font problems during Word to PDF or image conversion?

-Syncfusion® .NET Word library (DocIO) allows you to convert Word documents to PDF and image.
-While performing Word to PDF/Image conversion, internally DocIO uses the fonts installed in the environment to measure and draw the content of Word document during conversion.
+Syncfusion® .NET Word library (DocIO) allows you to convert Word documents to PDF and images.
+While performing Word to PDF/Image conversion, DocIO internally uses the fonts installed in the environment to measure and draw the content of the Word document during conversion.
 If a font is not available in the environment, an alternate font will be used.
 This can lead to differences in the output PDF or image, such as missing text or different font sizes.

-What happens if used fonts in Word document not available during Word to PDF/Image?
+What happens if the fonts used in the Word document are not available during Word to PDF/Image conversion?

-If font is not installed in the environment, you will face the content will not be preserved in the output PDF/Image as like input Word document.
+If a font is not installed in the environment, the content will not be preserved in the output PDF/Image as it appears in the input Word document.

-How to resolve font missing problem during Word to PDF/Image
+How to resolve font missing problems during Word to PDF/Image conversion

-You can use any one of the suggestions to resolve the problem.
+You can use any one of the following suggestions to resolve the problem.

 Suggestion 1: Install all the necessary fonts